Thiago-M-Silva/Thiago-M-Silva/README.md

 ### 💭 Philosophy

-*"One step per day, always evolving"*
 *"There is no grand design.
 No script.
 Only the choices you make.
-That your choices are so predictable merely makes us seem prescient" - Norns, GOW Ragnarok
+That your choices are so predictable merely makes us seem prescient"

 ![Profile Views](https://komarev.com/ghpvc/?username=thiago-m-silva&color=blueviolet&style=flat-square&label=Profile+Views)